 RELATED: 17 Breathtaking Oregon Coast Hikes

-3. Cathedral Tree Trail and Astoria Column
+3. Cathedral Tree Trail and Astoria Column (Most famous Thing to Do in Astoria)

 When looking for what to do in Astoria, Oregon, hiking is often one of the first things that come to mind.
 This hike begins at the Astoria Column parking lot, taking you to the towering Sitka spruce known as the Cathedral Tree.